Back to Blog

 Microwave testing (MW) uses electromagnetic waves in the microwave frequency range to scan for irregularities.
 By analyzing reflected wave signals, teams can identify abnormalities such as cracks, voids, or inconsistencies.

+Microwave Testing.
 Source: ResearchGate.

-Microwave (MW) inspection is gaining popularity for examining plastic and composite materials due to its effectiveness, especially with complex composite materials like glass fiber-reinforced polymers (GFRP)
+Microwave (MW) inspection is gaining popularity for examining plastic and composite materials due to its effectiveness, especially with complex composite materials like glass fiber-reinforced polymers (GFRP).

 The non-contact nature of this NDT technique allows for accurate, reliable, and repeatable MNDT readings on composites in high or low temperatures and complex electrostatic environments (e.g., DC biasing fields, ionizing radiation, etc.).
 On the downside, microwave testing doesn’t work great for metallic or other conductive materials.
 Delivering accurate results requires extensive setup, leading to higher testing costs.